● Guides

 • Quality: ~80% semantic accuracy

-Uses an AI model to analyze your schema once and produce a DataSpec — a per-column generation plan that is cached and reused.
+An AI model analyzes your schema once and produces a DataSpec — a per-column generation plan that is cached and reused.
+All row generation stays deterministic.

 dbsprout generate --engine spec

-• Speed: First run includes spec generation (<30s embedded, <5s cloud), subsequent runs use cache
+• Speed: first run includes spec generation (<30s embedded, <5s cloud); later runs use the cache

 DBSprout automatically handles foreign key relationships: